-So, while everyone can become an entrepreneur -- it is beyond race, age, gender, financial position, experience and education -- the most prominent entrepreneurs of past and present have certain personal qualities.
+So, while everyone can become an entrepreneur -- it is not defined by race, age, gender, financial position, experience or education -- the most prominent entrepreneurs of past and present have had certain personal qualities.

-It is the key to success.
-The strongest longing to achieve success is willpower.
-Despite many failures, the entrepreneur never loses heart.
+Willpower - is key to success. it is a strong longing to achieve success.
+Despite many failures, the entrepreneur never loses their will to achieve.

-The ability to make regulations, devise targets, and then observe them until they are accomplished.
+Management - Is the ability to make plans, devise targets, and then execute!